renemonroy/create-react-popup/README.md

 # 🔩 create-react-popup

-> An experimental use of compound components to create popup components.
+> Use compound components to create popup components.

 ### Features